WHY BAMBOO?

 Drag

-Bamboo Living’s buildings are engineered by licensed structural engineers and address the need for resiliency in a time of changing climate.
-The homes hold up extremely well due to the inherent strength of structural bamboo.
-Bamboo has been shown in tests as well as in practice to be a superior building material.
-In the US, building materials are only tested up until initial failure.
-In India at IIT in Delhi, researchers tested bamboo after initial failure by continuing to add loading.
-Unlike concrete and steel, which fail catastrophically, the bamboo continued to perform.
-This provides another layer of safety not found with concrete and steel construction.
+Bamboo Living's buildings are expertly engineered by licensed structural engineers to meet the need for resilience in our changing climate.
+These homes excel in durability thanks to the inherent strength of structural bamboo.
+Through both testing and real-world application, bamboo has proven to be a superior building material.
+In the U.S., building materials are typically tested only until initial failure.
+However, researchers at IIT in Delhi, India, continued testing bamboo beyond this point by adding more load.
+Unlike concrete and steel, which fail catastrophically, bamboo continued to perform, offering an additional layer of safety that isn't present in traditional construction materials.
+Simply put, bamboo is better!

 GOODBYE, TERMITES & PESTS!